IOxCyber/CyberWeb-Concepts/Docker101/Docker-Theory.md

 ## Docker: [Cheatsheet](https://dockerlabs.collabnix.com/docker/cheatsheet/)
-- `Open-source containerization[^1] tool` for developing, shipping and running applications.
+- Open-source containerization[^1] tool for developing, shipping, and running applications.
 - Docker is `written in the Go` programming language.
 - Docker uses a technology called `namespaces to provide the isolated workspace called the container.`
 - `Platform as a service products` that `use OS-level virtualization` to deliver software in packages called containers.